 - 1 cup toasted nuts – slivered almonds, pecans, walnuts, hazelnuts

-- 1/4 cup chia seeds ( optional)
+- 2 tablespoons hemp seeds ( optional)

-- ¼ cup hemp seeds ( optional)
+- 2 tablespoons whole flax seeds ( optional)

-- 1 cup unsweetened flaked coconut
+- 1 cup unsweetened flaked coconut ( optional)

 - 1 cup dried fruit- cranberries, raisins, cherries, goji berries, raspberries, blueberries

-Mix all ingredients in a large bowl.
+- Mix all ingredients in a large bowl.

-Store in a large 8 cup air-tight jar.
+- Store in a large 8-cup air-tight jar.

 Keep this GF, by using gluten-free rolled oats or grains.
 To cut back further on calories, add less nuts and coconut.
 If you need to add a little honey to your morning muesli at first ( to make it more palatable) just do it- you can gradually wean yourself off of it.
-Vanilla flavored nut milks that are unsweetened, work best for me.
+Vanilla-flavored nut milks that are unsweetened work best for me.